 Starting a new business is an exciting venture, but it can also be a scary one.
 The complexity of opening a shop in a foreign country can be overwhelming.
 With changes constantly happening in the political and economic climate in the US, you may even be unsure if now is the right time to get your business going.
 However, the United States has welcomed foreign businesses for quite some time and will likely continue to do so.

 The good news is that the steps for setting up a business in the USA from the UK are fairly simple, and there are plenty of resources available to help you along the way.
 This guide will help break down the complexities of registering a company in the USA.
 We'll also present you Wise Business, a multi-currency account that can come in handy for you to manage international finances.

-At the moment, there are two types of corporate entities non-citizens can open in the US:¹
+At the moment, there are two types of entities that non-residents can open in the US:¹